MCP Tools

 Admin MCP

-Eleven tools that give AI agents full CRUD over workspaces, collections, records, relationships, files, and integrations.
+Eleven tools that give AI agents full CRUD over databases, collections, documents, relationships, files, and integrations.
 Each tool supports multiple actions via an action parameter — one tool per domain, not one tool per operation.

 Connecting an Agent